Welcome to the The Fires Longhouse

 - Offer parents an opportunity to develop volunteer leadership skills

 Longhouse gatherings and events may vary from year to year.
-An annual calendar is posted in the fall and maintained throughout the season, which allows plenty of planning time for Circle and Longhouse leaders.
-The core of the Three Fires Longhouse program is these Circle and Longhouse meetings and adventures.
+An annual calendar is posted in the fall and maintained throughout the season, which allows plenty of planning time for Tribe and Longhouse leaders.
+The core of the Three Fires Longhouse program is these Tribe and Longhouse meetings and adventures.
 Typical activities during the year include camping, biking, games, canoeing, skating, community service activities, bowling, a Pine car derby, “fun nights” and much more!